 I have known George Turner for over eleven years.
-Our relationship started when I was placed on a supervision order from the courts and placed on a program called ISSP (Intensive Supervision and Surveillance Programme) aimed at preventing young kids from reoffending and help them get into constructive activity such as education rather than committing crime.
+Our relationship started when I was placed on a supervision order from the courts and placed on a program called ISSP (Intensive Supervision and Surveillance Programme) aimed at preventing young kids from reoffending and help them get into a constructive activity such as education rather than committing a crime.

 Once I had finished this programme, George continued to support me, to help me keep out of trouble.
 This included providing opportunities such as educational courses, housing and general support in helping me to see that I could change.

 In 2008 when I was released from prison, I contacted George to ask him for help because I reached a point in my life where me changing was my only option if I wanted to have a future that didn’t involve me wasting my life in and out of prison.

 George helped me with my housing because at the time I was homeless.
 Not long after this that I unfortunately went back to prison.
 When I came out George continued his work with me and sorted out a meeting with a film writer/producer Paul Van Carter that worked for Revolver Entertainment.